Clayton Cosgrove

 Clayton James Cosgrove (born 31 October 1969) is a former New Zealand politician.
 He is a member of the Labour Party.

 Early life

 Cosgrove was born in Nelson, New Zealand.
 He received a BA (Triple Major), in History, American Studies and Political Science, from the University of Canterbury in 1992 and received an MBA in 1996.
 Before entering politics, he worked in the Corporate Affair field within the Minerals and Telecommunications industries.
 He was also a small business owner.

 Labour Party involvement

 Cosgove has been a member of the Labour Party since he was fourteen, and has held a number of posts within the party.
 He was chairman of the party's Canterbury branch from 1989 to 1994.

-He was a strong supporter of Moore, and opposed Moore's replacement by Helen Clark.
+He was a strong supporter of Mike Moore, and opposed Moore's replacement by Helen Clark.
 Before the 1996 election he was involved in discussions with Moore to form a new party but this failed to eventuate.